Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </a>
 </div>

 I’ve come across quite a few people using pixelated images in their layouts.
-I guess they’re quite popular.
+I guess they’re pretty popular.
 In any way, I got very excited about the old newspaper print look and decided to make a small tutorial on how to achieve this rasterized style.
+Heck, I even use myself :'D

-First off, a few notes about the topic.
+First off, a few notes about the tutorial.
 I use Photoshop for editing images.
 Unfortunately, I have zero experience with any other editing software so I can’t help you with them.
-There is a possibility that other software work similarly, so you might benefit from this tutorial.
+There is a possibility that other software work similarly, so you might benefit from this article afterall.

-My PS in in Finnish and it seems I can’t change the user interface in English.
+My PS in in Finnish and it seems I can’t change the user interface to English.
 I assume you have a basic knowledge in how to use your chosen software, but I will translate the titles and process in English as the tutorial goes on.

-So unsurprisingly we start by choosing an image and opening it in PS.
+So, unsurprisingly, we start by choosing an image and opening it in PS.
 I chose to use this flower picture I’ve taken some time ago.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture1.png" class="lightbox" data-gallery="bitmapping">